robotology-playground/visual-tactile-localization-simulation/README.md

 - `localize` perform localization using visual information;
 - `approach-with-right` perform an approaching phase consisting in
    - moving the right hand near a box taking into account the current estimate;
+   - closing the fingers of the right-hand until contacts are detected between the fingers and the border of the box;
 - `approach-corner-with-right` perform an approaching phase consisting in
    - moving the right hand near the right corner of a box taking into account the current estimate;
    - closing the fingers of the right-hand until contacts are detected between the fingers and the border of the box;